superseriousbusiness/gotosocial/docs/installation_guide/caddy.md

 For this guide you will need [Caddy 2](https://caddyserver.com/), there are no other dependencies.
 Caddy manages Lets Encrypt certificates and renewal for them.

 Caddy is in the most popular package managers, or you can get a static binary.
-For all latest installation guides, refer to [https://caddyserver.com/docs/install](their manual).
+For all latest installation guides, refer to [their manual](https://caddyserver.com/docs/install).

 ### Debian, Ubuntu, Raspbian